-The Divorce Resource Centre of Colorado assists with parenting plans, division of property, financial analysis AND a topic important to all Americans, especially those over 40 - how to keep my health insurance when my spouse and I divorce.
+The Divorce Resource Centre of Colorado assists with parenting plans, division of property, financial analysis AND a topic important to all Americans, especially those over 40 - Can you keep your health insurance after divorce?

 The uncertainty of healthcare coverage post divorce is an especially worrisome topic for spouses who are stay at home parents or self-employed.
 Consider that as of 2015, according to the Kaiser Family Foundation, nearly a quarter of women in the United States under age 64 received health coverage through their spouse's employer-sponsored plan.

-Thanks to COBRA, even after a divorce or separation, the non insured party can keep their health insurance from their ex-spouse’s company if it has at least 20 employees, for up to three years after a divorce.
+Thanks to COBRA, even after a divorce or separation, the uninsured party can keep their health insurance from their ex-spouse’s company if it has at least 20 employees, for up to three years after a divorce.
 Employees should verify this with their employer/plan administrator in writing or an email.

 If your soon to be ex-spouse’s Colorado employer has less than 20 employees, you may still be able to enroll in mini COBRA.
-Like federal COBRA, it is also very expensive for most people because you must pay the entire premium on your own, but it also has the same benefit because your health insurance plan remains exactly the same.
+Like federal COBRA, it is also very expensive for most people because you must pay the entire premium on your own, but your health insurance plan remains exactly the same.
 Click here for more info on mini COBRA.

 Beyond COBRA, we recommend that the uninsured party obtain their own health insurance as soon as possible.

 Your options include: Signing up for coverage through your employer if it’s offered.
-You can sign up outside the regular open enrollment period if you’ve lost coverage from another source, or have experienced a ‘life event’, such as divorce.
+You can sign up outside the regular open enrollment period if you’ve lost coverage from another source, or have experienced a ‘life event’ like divorce.

 If you are worried that a soon-to-be-former spouse will cancel your health insurance during the divorce, Colorado law has you covered.